How to Train Your Dragon 2: Development

-After the success of the first film, the sequel was announced on April 27, 2010.
+After the success of How to Train Your Dragon (2010), the sequel was announced on April 27, 2010.
 "How to Train Your Dragon … has become DreamWorks Animation's next franchise.
-We plan to release the sequel theatrically in 2013," said Jeffrey Katzenberg, DreamWorks Animation's CEO.
+We plan to release the sequel theatrically in 2013", said Jeffrey Katzenberg, DreamWorks Animation's CEO.
 It was later revealed that DeBlois had started drafting the outline for a sequel in February 2010 at Skywalker Ranch, during the final sound mix of the first film.
 The film was originally scheduled for release on June 20, 2014, but in August 2013 the release date was moved forward one week to June 13, 2014.

 The film was written, directed, and executive produced by Dean DeBlois, the co-writer/co-director of the first film.
 Bonnie Arnold, the producer of the first film, also returned, while Chris Sanders, who co-directed and co-wrote the first film, acted only as an additional executive producer this time due to his involvement with The Croods (2013).
 When offered the sequel, DeBlois accepted it on condition he could turn it into a trilogy.
-For the sequel, he intended to revisit the films of his youth, with The Empire Strikes Back and My Neighbor Totoro having the pivotal inspirations for the film.
-"What I loved especially about Empire is that it expanded Star Wars in every direction: emotionally, its scope, characters, fun.
+For the sequel, he intended to revisit the films of his youth, with The Empire Strikes Back (1980) and My Neighbor Totoro (1988) having the pivotal inspirations for the film.
+"What I loved especially about Empire is that it expanded Star Wars (1977) in every direction: emotionally, its scope, characters, fun.
 It felt like an embellishment and that's the goal."

-The entire original voice cast—Baruchel, Butler, Ferguson, Ferrera, Hill, Mintz-Plasse, Miller, and Wiig—returned for the sequel.
+The entire original voice cast—Baruchel, Butler, Ferguson, Ferrera, Hill, Mintz-Plasse, Miller and Wiig—returned for the sequel.
 On June 19, 2012, it was announced that Kit Harington, of Game of Thrones fame, was cast as one of the film's antagonists.
-At the 2013 San Diego Comic-Con International, it was announced that Cate Blanchett and Djimon Hounsou had joined the cast; they lent their voices to Valka and Drago Bludvist, respectively.
+At the 2013 San Diego Comic-Con, it was announced that Cate Blanchett and Djimon Hounsou had joined the cast; they lent their voices to Valka and Drago Bludvist, respectively.